l3uddz/traktarr/README.md

 ## 1. Base Install

-Install traktarr to be run with `traktarr` command.
+Install Traktarr to be run with `traktarr` command:

 1. `cd /opt`